 You’ll now see you have a Weglot tab on your WordPress Dashboard.
 Click on it to finalize adding your languages.
 First add your API key, you can access this from your Weglot Dashboard, under ‘Settings’ > ‘Setup’.
 Then:

 And that’s it!
 Your WooCommerce store is now 100% translated.
-If you head over to your online store, you’ll notice a language switcher has been added to the bottom right corner of the screen.
-You can also customize the language switcher button in a variety of ways (through your Weglot tab in your WordPress Dashboard).
+If you head over to your online store, you’ll notice a language switcher has been added to the bottom right corner on the front end of the screen.
+You can also customize the language switcher button in a variety of ways (through your Weglot tab in your WordPress Dashboard) such as changing the flags and adding it as a drop-down.

 With Weglot, you get a first layer of machine translation.
 You then have full control over these translations, so you can make manual edits yourself, add your own translator to your dashboard or order professional translators through Weglot.

 Weglot translates not just posts and pages (including the home page) in your WordPress site but also custom post types and custom taxonomies, including WooCommerce products and their categories and tags.
-So when you add WooCommerce product pages to your store, Weglot will automatically translate them for you.
+So when you add WooCommerce product pages to your store, Weglot will automatically translate them for you and synchronize thereafter.

 Your translated products will be stored in the Translations section of your Weglot account, along with your translated posts, pages, and other content.
 This is where you carry out translation management.
 You can search for specific products to find their product translations using the Search field.